Nishi-Iwakuni Station: Lines

+Station layout

+The station consists of one side platform and one island platform connected by a footbridge; however, the middle track (Platform 2) has been discontinued.
+The station is unattended.

+Platforms

 History

 The station opened on 15 April 1929, initially named Iwakuni Station.
 It was renamed Nishi-Iwakuni in 1942, and at the same time, the original Marifu Station was renamed Iwakuni Station.
+With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan railway Company (JR West).

+Passenger statistics

+In fiscal 2020, the station was used by an average of 349 passengers daily.